Previous Topic

 1. The minimum income threshold is NZ$43,322.76 gross per annum.

-2. The minimum income threshold must be met and maintained wholly by the salary or wages of a parent or parents holding an Essential Skills work visa.
+2. The minimum income threshold must be met and maintained wholly by the salary or wages of a parent or parents holding an Accredited Employer work visa or an Essential Skills work visa.

-3. Evidence must be provided of the Essential Skills work visa holder's current salary or wages.
+3. Evidence must be provided of the Accredited Employer work visa or Essential Skills work visa holder's current salary or wages.

 4. Despite (a) above, if the dependent child is included in a Samoan Quota or Pacific Access Category application, the minimum income threshold is the amount specified in Samoan Quota or Pacific Access Category instructions.